-[MS-PNRP] - v20110204 Peer Name Resolution Protocol (PNRP) Version 4.0 Specification
+[MS-PNRP] - v20140502 Peer Name Resolution Protocol (PNRP) Version 4.0

-Copyright ${\small ©}$ 2011 Microsoft Corporation.
+Copyright ${\small ©}$ 2014 Microsoft Corporation.

-- Signature Offset (2 bytes): Byte offset, in little-endian byte order, from the beginning of the EXTENDED_PAYLOAD structure to the Signature field. - Not After (8 bytes): The number, in little-endian byte order, of 100-nanosecond intervals, since January 1, 1601 (UTC) until the CPA expires. - PNRP ID (32 bytes): The PNRP ID with which this EXTENDED PAYLOAD message is associated. - Nonce (16 bytes): The value of the Nonce field from the INQUIRE message of the node requesting this extended CPA. - Number of Payloads (2 bytes): Number, in little-endian byte order, of Payloads to follow.
+- Signature Offset (2 bytes): Byte offset, in little-endian byte order, from the beginning of the EXTENDED\PAYLOAD structure to the Signature field. - Not After (8 bytes): The number, in little-endian byte order, of 100-nanosecond intervals, since January 1, 1601 (UTC) until the CPA expires. - PNRP ID (32 bytes): The PNRP ID with which this EXTENDED PAYLOAD message is associated, transmitted in reverse byte order (that is, the least significant byte is transmitted first). - Nonce (16 bytes): The value of the Nonce field from the INQUIRE message of the node requesting this extended CPA. - Number of Payloads (2 bytes): Number, in little-endian byte order, of Payloads to follow.
 MUST be set to 0x0001. - Total Payload Bytes (2 bytes): Total number, in little-endian byte order, of bytes between the end of the Nonce field and the beginning of the Signature field.
 This field MUST be 10 plus the value of the Payload Length field. - Payload Type (4 bytes): The type of Payload, in little-endian byte order.
 MUST be one of the following.

 Value Meaning 0x80000002 Payload field contains a NULL-terminated string.
-0×8000003 Payload field contains binary data.
+0x80000003 Payload field contains binary data.

 - Payload Length (2 bytes): Number, in little-endian byte order, of bytes in the String Type and Payload fields.
-MUST be from 1 through 4096 in case of binary payload and MUST be from 6 through 4098 in case of string payload. - String Type (2 bytes): The encoding format of the string, in little-endian byte order.
+For a binary payload, the value MUST be from 1 through 4096.
+For a string payload, the value MUST be from 6 through 4098. - String Type (2 bytes): The encoding format of the string, in little-endian byte order.
 This field MUST be present if and only if PayloadType is 0x80000002.
 If present, the value MUST be one of the following.